utdata/icj-class/html/html-class.md

 > This lesson has a companion video that walks through the lesson.
 Find it in Canvas under Panopto Video.
 It's called **HTML in-class lesson**.

+Not every step of this project is explained in detail because you should be using knowledge gained from the Codecademy tutorial.
+In class (or the Panopto video), I'll show you each step, then you can follow along after it is demonstrated.
+Along the way, I'll show you some tips and tricks of working in Visual Studio Code.

 The goal of this assignment is to:

 - Create git repo on your local machine to keep code under version control.